 Based on evaluation of ACS and CHAS data, there is a high need for additional rental housing units affordable for households earning less than 80 percent of AMI.
 Of the households earning 0-80 percent of AMI, 10,715 are cost burdened households - meaning households paying more than 30 percent of their income for housing.
-Furthermore, 4,645 of those households are considered severely cost burdened- meaning they pay more than 50 percent of their income for households, 2,965 are renters and most of those households (2,150) earn less than 50 percent of AMI and are considered the most at risk of becoming homeless.
+Furthermore, 4,645 of those households are considered severely cost burdened- meaning they pay more than 50 percent of their income for housing.
+Within the severely cost burdened households, 2,965 are renters and most of those households (2,150) earn less than 50 percent of AMI and are considered the most at risk of becoming homeless.